It might be the worst film. But it's the best book. Third in the James Bond collection by Ian Fleming, This is Moonraker.

 He also won awards as a writer on 30 Rock (yeah, that one, where Tina Fey hired him).

-He also does stand-up comedy.
+He also has stand-up comedy on Netflix.

 But if you're black, you know him from Atlanta, his slick new indie-style TV show he stars in, writes, produces and sometimes even directs on FX about a couple guys in Atlanta coming up in the rap music scene and the real-life troubles and obstacles they encounter both staying around their neighborhood and trying to break out of it.
 But Atlanta is too good not to share with larger mainstream audiences, and as I discovered after binging both seasons in the last week, it may be about black people, but it's not just for them.
 Everyone should be watching it.